See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Introduction

-\item We introduce \textbf{Grena}, a scalable benchmark that supports step-level training of Visual Graph Thoughts and evaluates graph understanding from simple property to complex local tasks. \item Extensive experiments across diverse graph understanding tasks demonstrate the effectiveness of GraphVista, highlighting its ability to scale to large graphs and to exploit the complementary strengths of textual and visual modalities. \end{list}
+\item We present \textbf{Grena}, the first large-scale graph benchmark designed to support step-level evaluation of multimodal graph understanding. \item Extensive experiments across diverse graph tasks demonstrate the effectiveness of GraphVista, highlighting its ability to scale to large graphs and to exploit the complementary strengths of textual and visual modalities. \end{list}